mdgabriel/scidb-hquery/README.md

    The development of the utility hquery began with SciDB community edition 13 and continued with 14, 15, 16, 18, and 19.

-   This version of hquery has been lightly tested with ghc version 8.2.2 and 8.6.5 and SciDB 18.1 and 19.3 community edition.
+   This version of hquery has been lightly tested with ghc version 8.2.2 and 8.6.5 and SciDB 18.1, 19.3 and 19.11 community edition.
-   Currently the command hquery has never been tested on a SciDB enterprise edition, and thus it is not known if SciDB authorization (-s) or prefix (-x) actually works.
+   Currently the command hquery has never been tested on a SciDB enterprise edition, and thus it is not known if SciDB authorization (-s) or a prefix (-x) actually works.

 EXAMPLES
    To list all currently defined arrays with SciDB authorization